CharlBest/nean-stack-starter/README.md

     * Go to localhost:15672 in your browser
     * Change guest user password
     * Open "Admin" > Click on "guest" > "Update this user" > choose new password
+    * Log out and then log back in
     * Open "Admin" > "Add user"
     * Username = "server_web", Tags = None (empty)
     * Username = "server_worker", Tags = None (empty)